Before diving deep into the science behind Chelsea boots, check out our two favorite Chelsea boots here:

 But it wasn’t until the Rock n’ Roll wave of the 60s – when artists such as the Beatles and Rolling Stones began to wear Chelsea boots outfits – that this kind of shoes popularized among non-monarchs.
 After vanishing from wardrobes and shoe shops for a few decades, the men’s Chelsea boots have returned with full speed in 2017, with style icons such as David Beckham and Harry Styles adhering to the trend.

 The reason behind the popularity?
-Chelsea boots are practical, comfortable, and look great with nearly any attire.
+Similar to Boat shoes, Chelsea boots are practical, comfortable, and look great with nearly any attire.
 Find out more about how to style Chelsea boots on the guide below.

 Chelsea Boots Styles